-ISO-9001 was first published in 1987 and is regularly updated to ensure that it remains relevant to today’s business environment.
-A new version of the standard ─ ISO 9001:2015 ─ was published in September 2015, replacing the previous version (ISO-9001:2008).
-Organizations have a three year transition period – until September 2018 – to adopt the changes.
+ISO 9001 was first published in 1987 and is regularly updated to ensure that it remains relevant to today’s business environment.
+The latest version of the standard ─ ISO 9001:2015 ─ was published in September 2015, replacing the previous version (ISO 9001:2008).

 ISO-9001 has a new structure and now follows the same overall High-Level-Structure (HLS), developed within the ISO community, as other ISO management system standards.
 This provides consistency and makes it easier for anyone using multiple management systems (e.g. environmental management, quality management).

 The ISO-9001:2015 revision requires top management to demonstrate leadership and commitment to the Quality Management System (QMS).
 It makes management accountable for the effectiveness of the QMS, ensuring resources are available, and promoting continuous improvement.
 However, the use of the process approach and risk-based thinking is not just the responsibility of management.
 It should be everyone's business, and should become an integral part of the organizational culture.
 In other words, quality becomes a company-wide practice and not solely the specific responsibility of the quality manager, or the quality department.